Relax, we’ve got answers

 I hear that there can be some gaps in cancer and chemotherapy coverages with some Medicare plans?

-This is one of the most important health risks and cost risks we all face.
+This is one of the most important health and cost risks we all face.
 We will discuss this in detail based on your specific situation, health history, and goals.
-Financial Burden of Cancer Care is a sobering article by the National Institute of Cancer.
+To get a feel for the issues surrounding this topic, read the article by the National Institute of Cancer titled “Financial Burden of Cancer Care“.
+It is sobering.